itzg/docker-minecraft-server/README.md

 ### Interactive and Color Console

-If you would like to attach to the Minecraft server console with color and interactive capabilities, then add
+If you would like to `docker attach` to the Minecraft server console with color and interactive capabilities, then add

 ```
   -e EXEC_DIRECTLY=true
 ```

+> **NOTES**
+>
+> This feature doesn't work via rcon, so you will need to `docker attach` to the container.
+Use the sequence Ctrl-P, Ctrl-Q to detach.
+>
-> **NOTE** this will bypass graceful server shutdown handling when using `docker stop`, so be sure to use `rcon-cli` or console commands to `stop` the server.
+> This will bypass graceful server shutdown handling when using `docker stop`, so be sure the server console's `stop` command.
+>
+> Make to enable stdin and tty with `-it` when using `docker run` or `stdin_open: true` and `tty: true` when using docker compose.

 ### OpenJ9 Specific Options